 Phase 5: Implementation

-We’ll announce which ideas received the most votes and implement them.
+The winning ideas will be announced in the 2018 Budget and then implemented.
 You can follow our progress, using our Budget Talks trackerOpens in a new window.

 What kinds of ideas we will consider

 There are also a few rules that you must follow if your idea is to be reviewed.
 Your idea must: